 The TeCK Fund will constitute a pool of funds dedicated to creating a formalized, shared-resources framework to accelerate commercial development of technologies originating within each institution.
-Awards may range from $10,000 to $100,000, and must be used to validate university owned technology, build prototypes and analyze commercial market potential, all with an eye towards creating jobs and opportunities in Ohio.
-Applications are accepted on a rolling basis, but TeCK Fund awards must be made by May 30, 2018.
+Awards may range from $25,000 to $100,000, and must be used to validate university owned technology, build prototypes and analyze commercial market potential, all with an eye towards creating jobs and opportunities in Ohio.
+A specific application deadline will be provided once the award is finalized.

 The TeCK Fund will be jointly administered by Cleveland State University and Kent State University.
 Applications will be reviewed in a two stage process: